kzmattingly/invasionLanguage/README.md

 # invasionLanguage

-# This repository includes R scripts and data files associated with Mattingly et al.'s analysisof language use in the invasion biology literature.
+# This repository includes R scripts and data files associated with Mattingly et al.'s analysis of language use in the invasion biology literature.